hsmade/pi6atv-sensors/README.md

 * add back main PSU power
 * show data, when the sensor is disabled (now shows -- on purpose)
-* return null value when sensor is down
+* return null value when sensor is down d* add prometheus metric for error state of sensors